deibjm01-boop/fc-barcelona-vs-athletic-bilbao-pre-match-analysis/README.md

 This project simulates the work of a **performance analyst at Athletic Club** preparing a tactical report ahead of the match against **FC Barcelona**.

-The objective of the analysis is to identify key tactical behaviours of FC Barcelona and translate them into **clear and actionable information for both the coaching staff and the players**.
+The objective of the analysis is to identify key tactical behaviors of FC Barcelona and translate them into **clear and actionable information for both the coaching staff and the players**.

 Due to GitHub file size limitations, the presentation and video analysis are hosted externally.
 All links related to the project can be seen inside external_links.